 How to Make a Classic Upper Penninsula Pasty

 The U.P.
 Pasty has its origins in the copper mines of the upper western peninsula, specifically in the Keweenaw Peninsula.
-U.P.
-Pasty legend says that miners would tuck a warm pasty, wrapped in newspaper, into their shirts, for a convenient lunch as they left home in the morning to work in the copper mines.
-However, it was immigrants from Cornwall in the United Kingdom that worked in the mines of their homeland who are truly responsible for the introduction of the Pasty to Michigan.
+U.P. pasty legend says that miners would tuck a warm pasty, wrapped in newspaper, into their shirts for a convenient lunch as they left home in the morning to work in the copper mines.
+However, it was the immigrants from Cornwall in the United Kingdom that worked in the mines of their homeland who are truly responsible for the introduction of the pasty to Michigan.

 U.P.
 Pasty Etiquette

 - Pronounce it correctly, the “a” is soft as in “past,” not hard as in “paste,” you know the stuff you used to eat in the 1st grade.

 - Eat plain or with ketchup, never ever use gravy..